sportsclimbs/sportclimbs-2/content/peak/matlock/slaley-brook/slaley-brook-marble-wall.md

 **13. Born Slippy (6c+) *&starf;***
 Thin crack to bold upper wall.
 A good little face route.

+**Eye of Silence (7a+)**
+An eliminate line up the wall right of *Born Slippy* utilizing the first 3 bolts on that route but climbing the wall to the right.
+Continue up the wall above past 2 more bolts.

 **14. That Shard (6a)**
 Right-hand side of wall starting via wide crack to scoop.
 Exit left.